k-ta-yamada/tee_logger/README.md

 # TeeLogger

-logging to logfile and standard output.
+logging to file and standard output. require standard library only.

-Characteristic
+## Characteristic

 - simple: use standard lib only.
 - like Logger: see usage.
+- enabled or disabled by switching the output of the console and the logfile.

 ## Installation